Preliminary Job Information

 Required knowledge and skills

--Previous work experience with international NGOs will be preferred.
+- Previous work experience with NGOs will be preferred.

--Computer skills, in particular MS Word, MS Excel, MS Outlook
+- Computer skills, in particular MS Word, MS Excel, MS Outlook, MS Project.

 Required Personal Characteristics

--Ability to initiate and maintain good relationships with partner organisations and national authorities including building professional relationships with senior decision-makers and influencers / leaders.
+- Ability to identify, initiate and maintain good relationships with partner organizations, donors and national authorities including building professional relationships with senior decision-makers and influencers/ leaders.